 In the limousine, heading for the airport, Cassidy had time to mull his meteoric rise in a treacherous firmament where other stars have been known to burn out as fast as a Fourth of July skyrocket.
-The tables of most promoters, in fact, show that the professional lifespan of most bubble-gum-set idols is about two years.
+The actuarial tables of most promoters, in fact, show that the professional lifespan of most bubble-gum-set idols is about two years.
 And for Cassidy, the two years are about up.
 So, you ask him about it.

 "Two-year span?" he says.

 "I don't believe that's true.

-I'm not even at my peak yet and I've been around that long already.
-Bobby Sherman is an example that there's no age limit.
+I'm not even at my peak yet

+and I've been around that

+long already.
+Bobby Sherman

+is an example that there's no age limit.
 He's very old now, in his upper 20s.
 Of course, a lot of people never took him seriously and he never reached really big success.
 I've always had a pretty level head, so naturally I don't expect this to go on forever.
 But hopefully, by the time it does start to die, I'll want it to."

-The big Cadillac is fighting its way through Long Island Expressway traffic now and Cassidy is expressing his views before a small audience.

-Cassidy takes a moment out to ask that the radio be turned to WABC to see if they're playing his latest record.
-It never comes on.
-Susan, who is now passing slips of paper to Cassidy to fill autograph requests from friends at school, decides to pose a question that has been bothering her ever since she sent a fan letter to the star and never got an
+The big Cadillac is fighting its way through Long Island Expressway traffic now and Cassidy is expressing his views before a small audience - his manager, the chauffeur, myself and my daughter, Susan, due to become 8 years old six days before Cassidy's Garden debut.
+Susan, decides to pose a question that has been bothering her ever since she sent a fan letter to the star and never got an answer.

-"Do you answer all your letters?" she asks.
+"Don't you answer all your letters?" she asks.
 The star is sympathetic.
 "I can answer only about 15 or 20 a week.
 My fan club in Los Angeles has to answer the rest.
 You have to write to them," he says smiling.

 Now, the poker face again as David Cassidy, businessman, assesses David Cassidy, hot property - the anomaly sitting there in buckskin trousers, white sweater-shirt, furry after-ski boots and blue maxicoat.
-Behind his perfect baby face, you detect the mind of a play the Garden again or Shea Stadium.
+Behind his perfect baby face, you detect the mind of a croupier at Monte Carlo.

+"It all boils down to selling tickets.
+That's why I'm playing at the Garden and not Copacabana.
+Will I fill the Garden?
+Sure, I will.
+I know it sounds a bit tacky to say that, but I'm sure I will.
+We should be sold out before the opening . . .
 It's all very carefully laid out.
-We take into consideration the promoter and what he's done; compare one arena to another, consider the time of year . . ."
+We take into consideration the promoter and what he's done; compare one arena to another, consider the time of year